 He then returned to the U of I, where he received his bachelor’s and law degrees.
 He joined the broadcasting association after graduation and remained with the group until retiring in 1982.

-Hat tip: To Dennis Markey, for drawing our attention to Vincent Wasilewski.
+Hat tip: To reader Dennis Markey, for drawing our attention to Vincent Wasilewski.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.

 Vince, my oldest sibling, was known for his intelligence, war career, and time at NAB.
 Our mom and dad finished 6th grade and then went to work full-time; dad as a water boy in the coal mine in 1913, and mom as a phone operator in 1916.
 There were six boys and three girls in our family.
 Our mom was special and to illustrate her love of family, I will recall a short story which took place at dinner honoring Vince in some manner.
 Mom was seated by the Illinois US Senator.
 He leaned over to mom and said: “You must be very proud of Vince.”
 Mom responded: “I am very proud of all of my children.”